neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/index.md

 ::: {admonition} We're hiring!
 :class: note

-Are you a neuroscientist with great coding skills, or a software engineer or image analyst interested in the brain?
+Are you a neuroscientist with great coding skills, or a software engineer/image analyst interested in the brain?
 We're hiring three research software engineers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/) to help develop tools to advance neuroscience.

 **All positions start ASAP, funded until Sept 2028 in the first instance.
 Salary £54-64k.**